Last updated on July 13th, 2021 at 10:14 am

 The preserve is all free and it would be easy to spend an entire weekend just exploring and hiking.

 The park is located on several parcels separated by the St. Johns River.
 South of the river is the Fort Caroline National Monument and several excellent hiking trails.
 North of the river is the Kingsley Plantation and the Ribault Club.

 How do you get from one to the other?

 The most scenic way is to take the St. Johns River Ferry, which carries vehicles as well as pedestrians, connecting A1A in Mayport and Fort George Island.
 The ferry runs daily every 30 minutes from 6 a.m. to 8:45 p.m.
 Here’s the schedule.
-It’s $6 for cars, $1 for pedestrians and $1 for extra passengers on weekends.
+It’s $7 for cars weekdays/$8 weekends, $1 for pedestrians and $1 for extra passengers on weekends.
 (There’s a price break if you use the MyJTA app.

 While you’re near the ferry, you should stop at one of Florida’s classic fish shacks – Singletons Seafood.
 See below for details.

 Fort Carolina is located on the “bluffs” of the St. Johns.
 The pile of shells and sand is only 60 feet high, but it is the highest point in Duval County.